zeromev/zeromev.github.io/wayforward.md

 By using a [Layer 2 network](https://ethereum.org/en/layer-2) (L2) that enforces the time order of transactions, most harmful [toxic MEV](/terms#toxic-mev) can be avoided.

-Choose a First Come First Serve (FCFS) L2 with a high [Total Value Locked](https://l2beat.com) (TVL) that ensures they have a lot at risk reputationally, legally and financially if they choose to exploit you.
+Choose a First Come First Serve (FCFS) L2 with a high [Total Value Locked](https://l2beat.com) (TVL) that ensures they have a lot at risk reputationally, legally and financially should they choose to exploit you.

 Ethereum miners are similarly trusted for transaction ordering, but are unaccountable and anonymous.
-Worse, the majority now run software designed to maximize the exploitation of MEV and are not worthy of your trust.
+Worse, the majority now run software designed to [maximize](https://github.com/flashbots/mev-geth) the exploitation of MEV and are not worthy of your trust.

 Avoid L2s that offer bribery ordering or have dubious or exploitative MEV policies.

 For example, [Arbitrum](https://portal.arbitrum.one/) offers FCFS ordering, and has made it clear that frontrunning will [not be tolerated](https://docs.ata.network/mev/solutions/mev-minimization-prevention/#arbitrum-by-offchain-labs), whereas [Optimism](https://www.optimism.io/) has looked to extract MEV from users [by design](https://ethresear.ch/t/mev-auction-auctioning-transaction-ordering-rights-as-a-solution-to-miner-extractable-value/6788).